Ajstros/pyripherals/docs/source/tests.rst

 Tests
 =================

-PACKAGE_NAME uses `pytest <https://docs.pytest.org/en/7.1.x/>`_ for its tests. pytest can be installed with pip.
+:py:mod:`pyripherals` uses `pytest <https://docs.pytest.org/en/7.1.x/>`_ for its tests. pytest can be installed with pip.

 .. code-block:: python